-All hospice physicians, particularly those who do not have ABMS/AOA certification, should be supported by their hospice programs to pursue training and skill-building that leads to Hospice Medical Director Certification through the Hospice Medical Director Certification Board.
-18
+All hospice physicians, particularly those who do not have subspecialty HPM certification through the ABMS or AOA, should be supported by their hospice programs to pursue training and skill-building that leads to Hospice Medical Director Certification through the Hospice Medical Director Certification Board (Fig. 2).